 - It’s accurate: Ultrasonic thickness gauges are extremely accurate when compared with other types of gauges;

-- It’s non-destructive: Ultrasonic thickness gauges don’t have any effect on the material being measured, unlike other methods such as electrical resistance or laser testing.
+- It’s non-destructive: Ultrasonic thickness gauges do not affect the material being measured.
+This is different from other methods, such as electrical resistance or laser testing.

 Check out: What is a Screw Pump?
 Advantages and Installation